ckadarla/Interview/gap_sr_manager.md

 **Q30.
 How do you ensure platform reliability in large-scale systems?
 A:** By designing for redundancy, practicing chaos engineering, enforcing SLIs/SLOs, and conducting regular game days.
 I also ensure strong incident response processes.

-**Q1: What strategies do you use to ensure 99.99% uptime of build and deployment platforms?
+Q31: What strategies do you use to ensure 99.99% uptime of build and deployment platforms?

-A:** We implement multi-region redundancy, proactive monitoring (Prometheus/Grafana), automated failovers, incident response playbooks, and continuous testing to ensure availability.
+A: We implement multi-region redundancy, proactive monitoring (Prometheus/Grafana), automated failovers, incident response playbooks, and continuous testing to ensure availability.
 We also use SLOs/SLAs and perform regular DR drills.

 Q2: How do you simplify the debugging experience for developers?